GENNEX-TECH/eslint-config/README.md

 # Gennex Technology eslint configuration

-This repository contains the shared ESLint configuration used by the Minimal Technology team.
+This repository contains the shared ESLint configuration used by the Gennex Technology team.
 It provides a standardized set of linting rules for your JavaScript and TypeScript projects, helping to ensure code quality and consistency across your projects.

 ## Installation